taterpies/recipes/docs/meals/potato-shroom-kale-salad.md

-# Roasted Potato and Shallot Salad With Marinated Mushrooms and Kale
+# Potato and Shallot Salad With Marinated Mushrooms and Kale

 ### Source